 An Organizational Evolution of Customer Success

-Evolution of Customer success
+evolution of customer success

 As I write, there are over 9000 “Customer Success” jobs advertised on the LinkedIn platform.
 Companies are getting wise to the role that customer retention and upsell have to the bottom line and are now hiring accordingly.
 The growing trend is to create a dedicated Customer Success department filled with well-compensated Customer Success Managers (CSMs) and even VP-level hires.
 The age of Customer Success has clearly begun.

 This consolidation of Customer Success activity and personnel under a single department is a natural step as companies grow.
-It helps establish the “owner” of Customer Success within the organization and leads to the creation of better processes and positive financial results.
+It helps establish the “owner” of Customer Success within the organisation and leads to the creation of better processes and positive financial results.
 It is also a course fraught with danger.

 Part 1 in a 3-part series on building a kick-ass Customer Success team for your business.